 - A lightweight jacket – Definitely loving the Women’s Panorama Point Jacket by Outdoor Research for summer.

 - Two lightweight long-sleeve shirts, sweaters, or sweatshirts – Usually a flannel and a hoodie.

-- Socks – I overdue it on socks because dirty socks are the worst.
+- Socks – I overdo it on socks because dirty socks are the worst.
 My favorites are Darn Tough (made in Vermont!).

 - Sports bras and underwear

 - A swimsuit – Don’t have a favorite, but I’m looking.

 - A pair of jeans – Jeans are heavy and bulky, but I still need to have one pair with me.
 My favorites are from American Eagle.

 - A lightweight fleece – For chilly nights in the mountains.
 My favorite fleece is from REI.

 - A cute dress – The Amberley from Aventura Clothing.